JoaoBaptMG/gba-modern/README.md

 **Warning:** this repository uses submodules, be sure to initialize them properly by cloning this repo using the `--recursive` or then using the command `git submodule update --init` after cloning it!

 This project consists in a toolkit written in C++17 to generate assembly files for the resources (tilesets, maps and sprites as of writing), and it also includes the source files of the game, written in C++17.

+The cmake project can be configured and built with the following command:
+`cmake ./ -Bbuild && cd build && make`

-The included *Makefile* makes sure all the files are properly built.
-It requires a `g++` which supports C++17 (possibly every Linux distribution has one). **It also requires the `freetype` library!** Once all of those are done, you can properly `make` the project, and the ROM will be available in the path _bin/game.gba_.
+It requires a `g++` which supports C++17 (possibly every Linux distribution has one). **It also requires the `freetype` library!**

+Once all of those are done, you can properly configure cmake and make the project, and the ROM will be available in the build path under the name _game.gba_.

 Screenshots and Videos
 ======================